elgopher/yala/README.md

 ### But yala is just another API.
 Why it is unique?

 * yala is designed for the ease of use.
-And by that I mean ease of use for anyone - developer who logs messages, developer writing adapter and end user configuring the adapter
+And by that I mean ease of use for anyone - developer logging messages, developer writing adapter and end user configuring the adapter
 * yala is using `context.Context` in each method call, making possible to use sophisticated request-scoped logging

 ### YALA limitations